 For some assessment tasks you may need to access news items, newspaper articles, or documentaries.
 These resources can give you insight into public or political opinion and are useful for social historical views on some subjects.

-Whilst you will be able to find some news articles in Primo Search, the best place to find news articles is in the Library's News Journal Databases some recommendations are listed below.
+Whilst you will be able to find some news articles in Primo Search, the best place to find news articles is in the Library's News & Current Affairs databases and some recommendations are listed below.

 Google can also be used to find news articles published by local newspapers use the tips on the right to improve your searches.